-The Channel 7 Children’s Research Foundation awards approximately $1,350,000 in grants each year to universities, research institutes, health services and other organisations, for research into issues affecting the health, education and wellbeing of children, in any relevant field.
+The Channel 7 Children’s Research Foundation awards approximately $1,500,000 in grants each year to universities, research institutes, health services and other organisations in South Australia, for research to advance the health, education and welfare of children.

 The Foundation aims to build capability in South Australia by attracting and retaining local research talent; specifically, by

 - providing seed funding for early stage research and researchers where other grant funding is unavailable, and

 In addition, the following research priority areas have been determined to deepen the impact of its grant funding in:

 - improving child protection

 - understanding the social determinants of childhood health and development.

 Grants may now be awarded up to a maximum of $100,000 per project, or Early Career Grants to a maximum of $40,000 per project.

 Projects may be completed over 1 year or 2 years, with funding paid by quarterly instalments over the period of funding.